Sunday, June 15, 2025

 Treatment for anemia is determined by the type as well as the cause of the anemia.

-• Hemolytic anemia: This type of anemia is treated with blood transfusions, corticosteroid medicines, gamma globulin, blood and marrow stem cell transplants, lifestyle changes and even removal of enlarged spleen in some cases.
-Sickle Cell Anemia treatment includes blood transfusions, folic acid supplements, antibiotics, and even bone marrow transplant in severity and cancer drugs, such as hydroxyurea for adults.
+• Hemolytic anemia: This type of anemia is treated with blood transfusions, corticosteroid medicines, gamma globulin, blood and marrow stem cell transplants, lifestyle changes ,,and eventhe removal of an enlarged spleen in some cases.
+Sickle Cell Anemia treatment includes blood transfusions, folic acid supplements, antibiotics, and even bone marrow transplants insevere casesy and cancer drugs, such as hydroxyurea for adults.

-• Hemorrhagic Anemia: This type of anemia can be treated by blood transfusing, giving fluid or getting the wound surgically fixed depending upon its severity.
+• Hemorrhagic Anemia: This type of anemia can be treated by blood transfusion, giving fluid, or getting the wound surgically fixed, depending upon its severity.

-• Aplastic Anemia: Depending upon its severity, the anemic should be treated with antibiotics, they should get a constant blood transfusion or even they should get bone marrow transplant.
+• Aplastic Anemia: Depending upon its severity, the anemic should be treated with antibiotics, they should get a constant blood transfusion, or, orthey should evend get a bone marrow transplant.

 RELATED ARTICLES